-F Foundational Intermediate Established Advanced ٠ A clear separation exists between front line business functions and the independent assurance and oversight functions.
-No incremental guidance Interaction between independent assurance and oversight functions is frequent and well considered, avoiding overlap through a No incremental guidance • Risk Management, Compliance and Audit functions are centralised with any outsourcing of these functions articulated and coordinated approach. • controlled.
-Additional objective and fully independent challenge of business functions and processes including risk management and compliance is provided by the Internal Audit function, which maintains a risk-based approach to audit planning.
+Foundational Intermediate Established Advanced Oversight and challenge A clear separation exists between front line business functions and the independent assurance and oversight functions.
+Risk Management, Compliance and Audit functions are centralised with any outsourcing of these functions articulated and controlled.
+Additional objective and fully independent challenge of business functions and processes including risk management and compliance is provided by the Internal Audit function, which maintains a risk- based approach to audit planning.
 Compliance and Risk Management functions must be able to communicate directly with any staff member on its own initiative and be able to access any records necessary to fulfil their roles.
-Management actions in response to internal audit findings are fully implemented within reasonable timescales. • Relevant internal audits are undertaken following any significant changes to the governance structure or risk framework.
+Management actions in response to internal audit findings are fully implemented within reasonable timescales.
+Relevant internal audits are undertaken following any significant changes to the governance structure or risk framework. • No incremental guidance Interaction between independent assurance and oversight functions is frequent and well considered, avoiding overlap through a coordinated approach.
+No incremental guidance

-Maintain appropriate oversight of operational processes for effective management of the business.
+3 Maintain appropriate oversight of operational processes for effective management of the business.